Lasting Transformation: Behavior Change That Sticks with Eric Zimmer

 Get behavior in check so emotions can move through

-One of the most useful lines in the episode comes from Eric quoting psychologist David Reynolds: “If you get your behavior in check, you can afford to feel the full range of your emotions.”3
+One of the most useful lines in the episode comes from Eric quoting psychologist David Reynolds: "If you get your behavior in check, you can afford to feel the full range of your emotions."

-Eric connects this directly to recovery: the meta-skill is learning, “I can feel whatever comes up, and I do not have to use.”
-Then he broadens it to other compulsive loops: eating, screens, video games, avoidance, or any behavior used to escape a state.4
+Eric connects this directly to recovery: the meta-skill is learning, "I can feel whatever comes up, and I do not have to use."
+Then he broadens it to other compulsive loops: eating, screens, video games, avoidance, or any behavior used to escape a state.

-Your goal is not to never feel activated.
-Your goal is to build enough behavioral stability that activation does not automatically choose for you.
+Build enough behavioral stability that activation does not automatically choose for you.

 Try mapping one loop: